 Options may be granted under the 2021 Plan.
 Subject to the provisions of the 2021 Plan, the administrator will determine the terms and conditions of options, including when such options vest and become exercisable (and the administrator will have the discretion to accelerate the time at which such options will vest or become exercisable).
 The per share exercise price of any option generally must be at least 100% of the fair market value of a share on the date of grant, and the term of an incentive stock option may not be more than 10 years.
-However, with respect to any incentive stock option granted to the date of grant, and the term of an incentive stock option may not be more than 10 years.
-However, but mespect to any incentive stock option granted to an individual who owns 10% of the voting power of all classes of stock of Aurora or any of its parent or subsidiary corporations, the term of such option must not exceed 5 years, and the per share exercise price of such incentive stock option must be at least 110% of the fair market value of a share on the grant date.
+However, with respect to any incentive stock option granted to an individual who owns 10% of the voting power of all classes of stock of Aurora or any of its parent or subsidiary corporations, the term of such option must not exceed 5 years, and the per share exercise price of such incentive stock option must be at least 110% of the fair market value of a share on the grant date.
 After a participant's service terminates, he or she generally may exercise the vested portion of his or her option for the period of time stated in his or her option agreement.
 In the absence of a specified time in the applicable award agreement, the option's vested portion will generally remain exercisable for three months following the participant's termination.
 Generally, the fair market value of a share is the closing sales price of a share on the relevant date as quoted on Nasdaq.
-An option generally may not be exercised later than the expiration of its termistion of the termination of the period of time terms of options, including but not limited to the acceptable forms of consideration for exercising an option.
+An option generally may not be exercised later than the expiration of its term.
+Subject to the provisions of the 2021 Plan, the administrator will determine the other terms of options, including but not limited to the acceptable forms of consideration for exercising an option.